eLTER-RI/boilerplate-readme/.github/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the eLTER-boilerplate-readme Code of Conduct.
+This project and everyone participating in it is governed by the < INSERT REPOSITORY NAME > Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to allan.souza@helsinki.fi.
+Please report unacceptable behavior to < INSERT E-MAIL >.

 ## Getting Started